FindAGraveContributions

 Monday, January 12, 2009

-My Great Grandfather Richard Lusky "Dick" Gray, Sr. from Alabama and Texas
+My Great Grandfather Richard L. "Dick", from Alabama and Texas

 By 1870, Dick moved with his family to Houston County, Precinct 5, near Grapeland, Texas.
 The nearest post office was at Crockett, Texas.
-Dick, 17, was a farmer, along with his father, James Malachi Gray, 45, and his older brother, John Williams Gray, 19, and younger brother, Benjamin "Bennie" S. Gray, 15.
-His youngest brother, James Frank Gray, was 10.
+Dick, 17, was a farmer, along with his father, James Malachi, 45, his older brother, John Williams, 19, and younger brother, Benjamin "Bennie" S., 15.
+His youngest brother, James Frank, was 10.
 The father's real estate was valued at $500.00 and personal estate was valued at $200.00.

 Nancy Smith Williams (1810-1870), 59, born in Alabama, also lived with the family in 1870.
-She was Richard Lusky Gray, Sr.'s father's mother-in-law.
-Her daughter was Henrietta E. Williams Gray.
+She was Richard L. father's mother-in-law.
+Her daughter was Henrietta E. Williams.
 The Williams family arrived in the Antrim Community about 1850.
-More will follow in another story about her family.

 In 1877, Dick, 24, married Mary Ellisor, 18, whose parents were Joshua Malachia (1833-1876) and Lucy Ann Chaffin Ellisor (1837-1908).
 By 1880, Dick, still a farmer, 26, moved with his wife Mary, 21, and two daughters, Linnie, 1, and Mary Etta, 6 months, to Anderson County near Elkhart, Texas to Antrim Community.

-I am indebted to second cousin Ivey Maurice Brinson, whose grandmother was Linnie Gray Simpson and whose great-grandfather was Richard Lusky "Dick" Gray, Sr.
+I am indebted to second cousin Ivey Maurice Brinson, whose grandmother was Linnie Simpson and whose great-grandfather was Richard L. "Dick".

-Ivey Maurice Gray's grandmother and my grandfather, Richard "Lusky" Gray, Jr. were older sister and younger brother.
-Maurice shared the photographs of Dick, Mary Gray, and their descendents and information about the Antrim Community and School in Anderson County, and Antrim Cemetery in Houston County, Texas that he, his sister, and father have helped to maintain for many years.
+Ivey Maurice's grandmother and my grandfather, Richard "Lusky", were older sister and younger brother.
+Maurice shared the photographs of Dick, Mary, and their descendants and information about the Antrim Community and School in Anderson County, and Antrim Cemetery in Houston County, Texas that he, his sister, and father helped to maintain for many years.

-This story is not documented with citations.
+The story here is not documented with citations.
 However, correct and proper citations are located in my Ancestry Family Tree as well as in Legacy Family Tree.
 I photographed many Antrim Cemetery headstones in July, 2008.

-The home of Richard Lusky "Dick" and Mary Ellisor Gray, no known date, Antrim Community, Anderson County, Texas.
-From left to right: Richard Lusky "Dick" Gray, Sr., John Edward (known as John Ed) Gray, unidentified, and Robert "Rob" Little
+The home of Richard L. "Dick" and Mary Ellisor, no known date, Antrim Community, Anderson County, Texas.
+From left to right: Richard L. "Dick", John Edward (known as John Ed), unidentified, and Robert "Rob" Little

-Right photograph: "Luna" Lenora Gray, Richard "Lusky" Gray, Jr., my grandfather, and Ethelinda "Ethel" Gray, no known date.
+Right photograph: "Luna" Lenora, Richard "Lusky", my grandfather, and Ethelinda "Ethel", no known date.

 Antrim Community School Children in 1920, Anderson County, Texas.
-Fourteen of the children were my and Ivey Marice Brinson's ancestors.
+Fourteen of the children were mine and Ivey Maurice Brinson's ancestors.

-Note: I recall my mother, Opal "Murriel" Gray Hollingsworth and her sister, my aunt Nora "Azalee" Gray Snow talking about all their Gray relatives and calling them by these names: Aunt (pronounced "Aint") Etta, Aunt Ethel, and Uncle Ed.
-I recall when I was a child that I visited most of these relatives, and did not realize the significance of asking questions about their lives.
-The only one I know to ask now is my second cousin Ivey Maurice Brinson, whose mother told him many stories about his Gray ancestors.
+Note: I recall my mother, Opal "Murriel" Hollingsworth and her sister, my aunt Nora "Azalee" Snow talking about their relatives and calling them by these names: Aunt (pronounced "Aint") Etta, Aunt "Aint" Ethel, and Uncle Ed.
+I recall when I was a child that I visited most of these relatives, but did not realize the significance of asking questions about their lives.
+The only one I know to ask now is my second cousin Ivey Maurice Brinson, whose mother told him many stories about his ancestors.

 1. You made my day.Please let me know more.I have finally mellowed with age and want my 2 sons and grandkids to no about thrir heritage.Yours Truly, Gary Simpson address>837 ACR 2915 Palestine,Tx.
 75803 Cell#903-391-4836>Home# 903-538-2819>>Email/ garysimpson50@yahoo.com